 Are You Ready to Complete Your Toxics Release Inventory Report?

-Our favorite day of the year – July 1 – is not far away.
-This is the date most EHS managers like almost as much as Christmas: the end (usually) of the regulatory reporting season.
-But before we get a much-needed break, we need to ensure we have completed all the required reports, which includes the Toxics Release Inventory (TRI) mandated by the EPA.
+July 1, a date marking the end of regulatory reporting season, is almost here.
+But before EHS managers get a much-needed break from the deadlines, they need to ensure all required reports are completed, which includes the Toxics Release Inventory (TRI) mandated by the EPA.
 Like the Tier II report, the TRI reporting requirements were implemented in an effort to make the public aware of hazardous chemicals present in their communities.
 Are you prepared to complete and file your report by the deadline?

 TRI Reporting Requirements